-Introduction by Angela
+Introduction by Angela Lieben

-I don’t think my work stood out until I started using elements that really turn me on — high heels, stockings, vintage girdles
+“I don’t think my work stood out until I started using elements that really turn me on — high heels, stockings, vintage girdles.”
+Eric Kroll

-After the launch of the mythical book “Fetish Girls” in 1994, the international German editor, Taschen, published two other of his books: “Eric Kroll’s Fetish Day’s'” (1996) and “Eric Kroll’s Beauty Parades “(1997).
-Later, he took on the role of editor while still publishing for Taschen.
-Eric has made retrospectives on artists like Eric Stanton and John Willie, two of the masters of bondage from the Fifties.
-Last has most recently finished his last piece of work: “The New Erotic Photography” where he gathered work of more than eighty photographers from the whole world.
-He thus created a panorama of current erotic art while bringing together among others Ralph Gibson, Jan Saudek, Terry Richardson, Natacha Merritt, Petter Hegre, Richard Kern, Bob Carlos Clarke, Thomas Karsten.
+After the launch of “Fetish Girls” in 1994, international German editor, Taschen, published two other of his books: “Eric Kroll’s Fetish Day’s” (1996) and “Eric Kroll’s Beauty Parade”(1997).
+Later, Eric Kroll was offered the role of editor for Taschen books.
+Eric has made retrospectives on artists like Eric Stanton and John Willie—two of the masters of fetish from the Fifties.
+His status as a historian of the genre and thus affirmed his stature as a living memory of erotism, making him the Godfather of Fetish.